George Hummel (pioneer): Later life

 Hummel raised a large family in Chesterville, and was a hunter and fisherman of renown.
 Many Hummel descendants still live in the Chesterville area.

-George Hummel joined the Dundas Militia in the early 1830s and is listed in Captain Jacob Merkley’s (Winchester) Company of the 1st Dundas Militia in December 1837.
-He is listed as a Private in the same Company during the Rebellion of 1838, stationed at Fort Wellington, Prescott, from November 13, 1838 until April 1839.
-When the 4th (Winchester) Battalion, Dundas Militia was created in 1852, it was headquartered in Chesterville and Hummel was appointed an Ensign.
-In December 1855, he was promoted to Lieutenant in the battalion.
-He retired from the militia with his rank in March 1858.
+George Hummel joined the Dundas Militia in the 1820s and is listed with his son George Jr in Captain Jacob Merkley’s (Winchester) Company of the 1st Dundas Militia in December 1837.
+He is listed as a private in the same company during the Rebellion of 1838, stationed at Fort Wellington, Prescott, from November 13, 1838 until April 1839.
+When the 4th (Winchester) Battalion, Dundas Militia was created in 1852, it was headquartered in Chesterville and Hummel was appointed an ensign.
+In December 1855, he was promoted to lieutenant in the battalion.
+He resigned from the militia due to his age in March 1858.
 His sons Harman and John served as privates in the Service Company of the 4th Winchester Militia in 1862 following the Trent Affair.

-Hummel served as President for the Winchester Branch of the Montreal Auxiliary Bible Society.
+Hummel served as president for the Winchester Branch of the Montreal Auxiliary Bible Society.
 The branch was formed in February 1845.

 George Hummel Sr. died in Chesterville after 1871, possibly in 1872, and is buried in the Hummel Cemetery along the banks of the Nation River.